Pithikos/docker-enter/README.md

 **Description**

 Let's a user enter an already running container.
-Works similar to nsenter without the bugs and dependancies.
+Works similar to nsenter without the bugs and dependencies.
 It further adds some docker oriented functionality (see below for details).

 =======================================================================